CYPRESS TRIMMING: USEFUL TIPS

 Regular trimming keeps cypress hedges in shape.

-• You should trim cypress once a year to keep the hedge in shape
+• Cypress trimming should be done once a year to keep the hedge in shape

 • Standalone plants generally do not need to be trimmed